Xskullibur/CS203-Quagmire/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed on your system:
+Before you begin, please ensure you have the following installed on your system:
 - Docker
 - Docker Compose
 - Java Development Kit (JDK) 17 (for local development)